Dr Jennifer McDonell

 Phone: +61 2 6773 2517

 Jennifer completed a BA (Hons Class I), MA (Hons Class I) and PhD at the University of Sydney.
-Her doctoral thesis examined the poetry of Robert Browning, and her master's thesis John Ashbery's poetry and New York School painting.
-Jennifer has broad teaching experience covering most of the major literary periods, and before coming to the University of New England held full time teaching positions at the University of Sydney and the University of New South Wales (Canberra).
+Her doctoral thesis examined the cultural contexts of Robert Browning’s magnum opus, The Ring and the Book, and her master's thesis examined John Ashbery's poetry and New York School painting.
+Jennifer has broad teaching experience covering most of the major literary periods and, before coming to the University of New England, held full-time teaching positions at the University of Sydney and the University of New South Wales (Canberra).

 Jennifer is the recipient of national, state and institutional teaching awards: